fluent/fluent-bit-docs/administration/hot-reload.md

 ---
-description: Enable hot reload through a command line argument or a HTTP endpoint
+description: Enable hot reload through SIGHUP signal or an HTTP endpoint
 ---

 # Hot Reload

-FLuent Bit supports hot relaoding feature when enabling via command line with `-Y` or `--enable-hot-reload` option.
+Fluent Bit supports the hot reloading feature when enabled via the command line with `-Y` or `--enable-hot-reload` option.

 ## Getting Started

-To get started, the first step is to enable the HTTP Server from the configuration file:
+To get started with reloading via HTTP, the first step is to enable the HTTP Server from the configuration file:

 ```
 [SERVICE]